-“Although it’s hard to maintain the perspective, the whole world is a watershed” - Gary Snyder Wonder.
-It is May in northern Michigan and you awake in the lake house you acquired at the end of the last season.
-During the winter you prepared it for a summer’s use and now you are here.
-A … Continue reading The Wonder of Place
+“Although it’s hard to maintain the perspective, the whole world is a watershed” – Gary Snyder Wonder.
+It is May in northern Michigan and I awake in the lake house Anna and I purchase at the end of last year.
+During the winter we prepared it for a summer’s use and now we are here. … Continue reading The Wonder of Place

+This post has been updated on September 30, 2020.
 What do a Nature Conservancy (TNC) Preserve in Michigan's Upper Peninsula (the UP), a Pennsylvania Congressman, flash bulbs, and the Migratory Bird Treaty Act (MBTA) all have in common?
 The story may surprise you, but it really shouldn't.
-Fortunately, I hiked right into it a few years ago, and a recent New York Times story … Continue reading Protecting Migratory Birds: the UP connection
+Fortunately, I hiked right into it a few … Continue reading Protecting Migratory Birds: the UP connection

 The Outer Banks, North Carolina - Cape Hatteras is the small triangular island in the middle of the photo Over 30 years ago, a ribbon of sand caught me up, and over many encounters that ribbon has wound its away around my heart.
 The Outer Banks in North Carolina are a narrow strip of stranded … Continue reading Coastal Loss, Climate Grief